jeffpk62/tone-analyzer/using-tone-chat.md

 -   `utterance_id` (integer) provides the unique identifier of the utterance.
 The first utterance has ID 0, and the ID of each subsequent utterance is incremented by one.
 -   `utterance_text` (string) provides the text of the utterance.
--   `tones` is an array of `ToneChatScore` objects that provides results for any tone whose score is at least 0.5.
+-   `tones` is an array of `ToneChatScore` objects that provides results for the dominant tones, those whose scores are at least 0.5.
 The array is empty if the utterance has no tone with a score that meets this threshold.

-Each `ToneChatScore` object provides the following information about one of the qualifying tones:
+Each `ToneChatScore` object provides the following information about a qualifying tone:

--   `score` (double) provides the score for the tone in the range of 0.5 to 1.
+-   `score` (double) is the score for the tone in the range of 0.5 to 1.
 A score greater than 0.75 indicates a high likelihood that the tone is perceived in the utterance.
 -   `tone_id` (string) is the unique, non-localized identifier of the tone; for descriptions of the tones, see [Customer engagement tones](#tones).
 -   `tone_name` (string) is the user-visible, localized name of the tone.

-The following example shows the high-level structure of an `UtterancesAnalyses` object:
+The following example shows the structure of the `UtterancesAnalyses` object:

 ```javascript
 {